 Signing the Android Application Package

-This section describes the integrated publishing workflow to sign the APK provided by Visual Studio.
 In Preparing an App for Release the Archive Manager was used to build the app and place it in an archive for signing and publishing.
 This section explains how to create an Android signing identity, create a new signing certificate for Android applications, and publish the archived app ad hoc to disk.
 The resulting APK can be sideloaded into Android devices without going through an app store.

 In Archive for Publishing, the Distribution Channel dialog presented two choices for distribution.
 Select Ad-Hoc: